schoero/unwritten/README.md

 ---

-A cli tool that auto generates documentation from your JavaScript or TypeScript project by utilizing TSDoc or JSDoc comments.
+unwritten is a cli tool to auto generate documentation from your JavaScript or TypeScript library by utilizing TSDoc or JSDoc comments.

 > **Warning**
 >